Skip to main content

 1. Infection -due to infection with hepatitis A, hepatitis B, hepatitis C, or hepatitis D due to abnormal immunity and consumption of junk food, contaminated food, and water.

 2. Cirrhosis- alcohol use, toxins in aerosol cleaners, perfumes, bug sprays, paint sprays, and all other chemicals sprays, and smoke can harm the liver.
-The liver detoxifies what we breathe if it is more, the liver fails.
+The liver detoxifies what we breathe; if there is more, the liver fails.
 Use of

 3. Fatty liver- excessive calorie intake or ingestion, sedentary habits, lack of exercise, and unhealthy lifestyle.